KatherineHaggai/BaseQuest/README.md

 The contract address is fixed to the Base Mainnet deployment shown in this README.

 Quest content is intentionally short and suited for onchain publishing.

+Proof submissions are represented as strings.

+Reward values are represented as points.

+The app includes Base and Talent verification meta tags.